NxVernxual/devicemotion-circle/README.md

 Working demo, verified against real device orientation readings across portrait and landscape.
 Not yet integrated into an actual game or real bigger project yet — this repo is the isolated proof-of-concept before that wiring happens.

-lots of bug fixing and errors will be solved and more performance imporovements will be made.
+lots of bug fixing and errors will be solved and more performance imporovements will be made. screenshots and instructions will be added for a better demo and good easier testing